IntelLabs/Sparso/README.md

 (6) For each benchmark and input, the output contains testing result for the following configurations:

-..*julia-as-is
-...The benchmarks are run in the original Julia.
+...julia-as-is: The benchmarks are run in the original Julia.

-..*baseline (call-repl)
-...Auto replace all time-consuming linear algebra operations in Julia with calls to Intel MKL and SpMP library routines.
+...baseline (call-repl): Auto replace all time-consuming linear algebra operations in Julia with calls to Intel MKL and SpMP library routines.

-..*+Matrix-properties
-...In addition to Call-repl, enable all the context-driven optimizations except collective reordering.
+...+Matrix-properties: In addition to Call-repl, enable all the context-driven optimizations except collective reordering.

-..*+reordering for PCG, L-BFGS and PageRank.
 ...+Reordering: In addition to +Matrix-properties, enable collective reordering as well.
+This is enabled in PCG, L-BFGS and PageRank.

 For each output, there is a warm-up run and an evaluation run.
 Ignore the results of warm-up.
 Look for the evaluation results under "RUN:", which should be taken as the final results.